 In 2014 Amy was the recipient of an Arts Queensland Independent’s Fund to travel to New York to continue further study at The Lee Strasberg Institute and complete an Internship with Elevator Repair Service.

-Most recent productions include Elbow Room’ s We Get It (Melbourne Theatre Company Neon Program) and Queensland Theatre Company’s Production of The Seagull for the 2015 Brisbane Festival.
+Recent productions include La Boite’s The Tragedy of King Richard III, Elbow Room’ s We Get It (Melbourne Theatre Company Neon Program) and Queensland Theatre Company’s Production of The Seagull for the 2015 Brisbane Festival.

-His work has received acclaim on a national level, following projects with Next Wave, Conical Inc, Punctum, Dear Patti Smith, Schoolhouse Studios, Queensland Theatre Company, Metro Arts, Melbourne Fringe, Linden Gallery, Kings Artist-Run Initiative, inbetweenspaces, and Brisbane Powerhouse.
+His work has received acclaim on a national level, for projects with Next Wave, Conical Inc, Punctum, Firstdraft, Bus Projects, Seventh Gallery, Queensland Theatre Company, Metro Arts, Melbourne Fringe, Linden Gallery, Kings Artist-Run Initiative, inbetweenspaces, and Brisbane Powerhouse.
 ABC Radio has described his work as “nothing short of brilliant”, and RealTime has noted him a “fabulous liar in a mundane world”.

 Lauren Clelland is a Producer, Production Coordinator and Creative who works with various small to large-scale multi-art form festivals and events around Australia.
 Currently the Operations Manager at Next Wave, Lauren’s previous festival management roles include Associate Producer for Melbourne Fringe (2015), Production Manager for the Emerging Writers Festival (2015), Producer – Theatre Republic for Brisbane Festival (2014), Venues Manager for Melbourne International Film Festival (2013), Production Manager – Urban Chamber Beyond for Outer Urban Projects/Melbourne Festival (2013) and Site Front of House Manager for The Garden of Unearthly Delights/Adelaide Fringe (2012 and 2013).

-A Co-Deviser on I Want To Know What Love Is (The Good Room, Queensland Theatre Company, Brisbane Festival 2014, Brisbane Powerhouse 2015), Lauren is currently collaborating with The Good Room on their next work-in-development, The Forgiveness Project (working title).
-Prior to this Lauren has instigated or collaborated as a Curator/Deviser on projects including I Don’t Think This Is Happiness (Metro Arts, 2012), Where We Begin (Under the Radar, Brisbane Festival 2011) and CROSSSTITCH: No Pluto, Just Stars (Metro Arts, 2010).
+A Co-Deviser on I Want To Know What Love Is (The Good Room, Queensland Theatre Company, Brisbane Festival 2014, Brisbane Powerhouse 2015), and I Just Came To Say Goodbye (The Good Room, Brisbane Festival 2017), prior to this Lauren has instigated or collaborated as a Curator/Deviser on projects including I Don’t Think This Is Happiness (Metro Arts, 2012), Where We Begin (Under the Radar, Brisbane Festival 2011) and CROSSSTITCH: No Pluto, Just Stars (Metro Arts, 2010).

 With extensive experience in Front of House Management and Production Coordination, Lauren has worked in operations for organisations including Brisbane International Film Festival, Melbourne Fashion Festival, Great Big Events, Adelaide Fringe and the Melbourne Symphony Orchestra.
 She also holds a Bachelor of Creative Industries (Drama) degree from Queensland University of Technology.